 A shallot, which is a type of onion, looks like a small, elongated onion but with a milder flavor and a hint of garlic.
 Typically, it is a small bulb with copper, reddish, or gray skin.
 If you're lucky enough to have shallots in your pantry and before you start substituting them for onions, it's important to understand exactly what a shallot is.

-From the outside, a shallot looks a bit like a misshapen red onion, but once you peel it, you will see that instead of rings, it divides into cloves like garlic does.
+From the outside, a shallot looks a bit like a misshapen red onion, but once you peel it, you will see that instead of rings, it divides into cloves as garlic does.
 Small shallot bulbs will have two to three individual cloves and large shallots can have up to six cloves.
 Each clove is flat on one side and rounded on the other.

 In some recipes, it is hard to determine whether the entire shallot bulb is needed or if the number count in the ingredient list refers to the number of shallot cloves.
-In general, if the recipe calls for 1 shallot, use all the cloves within that single shallot bulb.
+In general, if the recipe calls for one shallot, use all the cloves within that single shallot bulb.

+A member of the allium family–along with onions, garlic, scallions, leeks, and chives–the shallot is one of the milder of the group.
 The flavor can be described as a little sweet, with hints of garlic.
-Since it doesn't have the same bite as onion, shallot is ideal raw in a salad or dressing, and won't overpower more delicate dishes.
+Since it doesn't have the same bite as onion, shallots are ideally used raw in a salad or dressing, and won't overpower more delicate dishes.

+If you happen to have shallots in the pantry but your recipe calls for onion, you can substitute one for the other.
 This switch will come in handy if you are cutting a recipe in half and don't want to use only part of an onion.
 The general rule of thumb is for every small onion, use three small shallots.
 Just remember the taste will be milder and less "oniony."